After Taliban triumph, Biden faces even greater test in preventing extremist resurgence in Afghanistan

 Officials will need to work out a host of other important questions, including whether U.S. spies attempt to rekindle resistance networks like the Northern Alliance, which the United States worked with before 2001, to collect intelligence or build a renewed resistance movement against the Taliban.

-A related concern, one former senior Defense official said, is the likelihood that U.S. training in electronic espionage and other spy craft will be used by the Taliban, possibly to hunt down local adversaries or those who worked with foreign troops throughout the war.
+A related concern, one former senior Defense official said, is the likelihood that U.S. training in electronic espionage and other spycraft will be used by the Taliban, possibly to hunt down local adversaries or those who worked with foreign troops throughout the war.

-William Wechsler, who served as a Pentagon official for Special Operations under President Barack Obama, said the Biden administration should reach out immediately to members of Afghanistan’s elite special forces, who fought alongside the United States and could serve as future allies or channels for intelligence.
+William Wechsler, who served as a Pentagon official for special operations under President Barack Obama, said the Biden administration should reach out immediately to members of Afghanistan’s elite special forces, who fought alongside the United States and could serve as future allies or channels for intelligence.
 “We don’t want to lose them,” Wechsler said.

 Greg Jaffe, Shane Harris and Karoun Demirjian contributed to this report.